Help! My holiday meal was heavier and more indulgent than usual. What should I eat now? I need to start new!

 With the Holiday season coming to a close, the pressure to change what we’re eating in an attempt to “get back on track” is high.
 This pressure is undeniably felt more strongly for those who also experience systemic weight stigma.
 But the urge to “get back on track” is a rhetoric designed to fail as New Year’s Resolutions inundated with suggestions to “cleanse,” “detox,” and “start new” often leave dancers at risk for damaging their relationship with food.

-A whopping budget of nearly 72 billion dollars unfortunately gives the diet industry lots of power over how we feel this time of year.
+A whopping budget of over 72 billion dollars unfortunately gives the diet industry lots of power over how we feel this time of year.
 Many dancers cannot help but feel overwhelming amounts of guilt in the aftermath of what is commonly a more indulgent meal.
 But since we know that diets don’t work within a year of starting and that weight cycling comes with countless negative health implications, how can we move past these valid feelings and discomfort?
 This article will break down 3 critical considerations for dancers attempting to strategize their post-Holiday eating plans.

 #1: Don’t Try To Compensate